gbeckers/Darr/docs/tutorial.rst

     a = BinaryReadList["arrayvalues.bin", "Real64", ByteOrdering -> -1];
     a = ArrayReshape[a, {2, 1024}];

-Just copy-paste the output code in, e.g., Mathematica, access you data from there.
+Just copy-paste the output code in Mathematica and access you data from there.

+See :doc:`Reading data in other environments <readcode>` for more information.

 To see which languages are supported, use the 'readcodelanguages' property: